rust-lang/book/src/ch03-03-how-functions-work.md

 Functions are pervasive in Rust code.
 We’ve already seen one of the most important functions in the language: the `main` function that’s the entry point of many programs.
-We've also seen the `fn` keyword, which allows us to declare new functions.
+We’ve also seen the `fn` keyword, which allows us to declare new functions.

 Rust code uses *snake case* as the conventional style for function and variable names.
 In snake case, all letters are lower case, and there are underscores separating words.
-Here's a program containing an example function definition:
+Here’s a program containing an example function definition:

 Filename: src/main.rs